August 1, 2025

 HEADLINES; Vol. 1

-This is my first real roll.
+This is probably really my first roll.
 FujiFilm 400, branded as such.
 I had gotten the scans back from Roll 1 a couple days before, and Claire had the rest of the donated film.
 We had gotten breakfast one morning, and on my way out and onto a 1.5 hour walk home, I loaded a roll of film, the one you are seeing here, and began taking photos of everything I saw, starting with Claire.

-This is my first real roll.
+This is probably really my first roll.
 FujiFilm 400, branded as such.
 I had gotten the scans back from Roll 1 a couple days before, and Claire had the rest of the donated film.
 We had gotten breakfast one morning, and on my way out and onto a 1.5 hour walk home, I loaded a roll of film, the one you are seeing here, and began taking photos of everything I saw, starting with Claire.